Toronto is a top theater Canadians and Americans flock to Toronto to take in one of the many Broadway-style musicals, plays or concerts.

 08 of 10

 09 of 10

-The historic, 2,300-seat Canon Theatre began as a vaudeville and movie theatre in the 1920's.
+The historic, 2,300-seat Ed Mirvish Theatre began as a vaudeville and movie theatre in the 1920's.
 At its inception, it was the largest and most lavish theatre in Canada.
-Formerly the Pantages Theatre, the Canon Theatre offers top performances in old theatrical grandeur.
+Formerly known as the Pantages Theatre, and the Canon Theatre, the Ed Mirvish Theatre offers top performances in old theatrical grandeur.

 Address: 244 Victoria St. (near Yonge and Dundas, across from the Eaton Centre)

 Phone: (416) 872-1212 or 1-800-461-3333